s-victor/TinyPedal/docs/customization.md

 To modify class setting, open `Vehicle class editor` and edit entries from each rows and columns.
 Each row represents a vehicle class.

-`Class name` column is full vehicle class name that matches in-game vehicle class name.
+`Class name` column is full vehicle class name that must match in-game vehicle class name.

 `Alias name` column is alternative name that replaces class name for displaying.